Generic selectors

 Family

 Known as Tuireann in Irish mythology, Taranis had a significant role in the tale of Lugh, another pan-Celtic deity.
 He was also kin to the Gaulish Ambisagrus.
 For the Romans, Taranis was connected to both Jupiter and the cyclops Brontes, whose name also means “thunder.”
 Other Indo-European thunder gods, most notably the Norse Thor, shared an etymology with Taranis.
-Taranis’ name also resembled Baltic deities like Perkunas and Slavic Perun.
+Taranis’ name also resembled Baltic deities like Perkunas and the Slavic Perun.

 Other names